-Episode Introduction: Important Points in Early Dating
+The 5 Most Important Points In Early Dating

 There are five points in the early dating journey where there needs to be an infusion of a few wisdom skills.
 In this episode, I’ll tell you what each of those five points are and the skills that will help you move through those stages to help you be able to find the love that you are seeking.
 Stay tuned to the Deeper Dating Podcast to learn more.

 Hello, and welcome to the Deeper Dating podcast.
 I’m Ken Page, and I’m a psychotherapist and the author of the book Deeper Dating and the host of this show.
 And today, I’m going to be talking about five particular points in the early dating journey where just a few skills can change your entire future in love and intimacy.
 And I’ll be telling you what those points are, and what those skills are.

 This week and every week, I’m going to bring you the greatest tools that I know to help you find beautiful love and keep it flourishing.
 Because the skills of dating are nothing more than the skills of intimacy.
 And the skills of intimacy are the greatest skills of all for a happy and rich life.

 If you want a transcript of this episode, just go to deeperdatingpodcast.com.
 You’ll find it there.
 If you join my mailing list, you’ll find out about a host of free resources, and courses and classes.
 And you’ll also get a free gift.

 I also just want to say that everything I say in this podcast is educational in nature.
 It’s not medical or psychiatric advice. if you feel you need help with serious psychological issues, please do seek professional help.